MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/web-access/uninstall-windows-powershell-web-access.md

 ------------------------------------------------------------------------

-If you have specified your own, custom website name, add the <span class="code">WebsiteName</span> parameter to your command, and specify the website name.
-If you have used a custom web application (not the default application, **pswa**, add the <span class="code">WebApplicationName</span> parameter to your command, and specify the name of the web application.
+If you have specified your own, custom website name, add the `WebsiteName` parameter to your command, and specify the website name.
+If you have used a custom web application (not the default application, **pswa**, add the `WebApplicationName` parameter to your command, and specify the name of the web application.

 #### To delete the website and web applications by using the Uninstall-PswaWebApplication cmdlet